St. Elizabeth’s Medical Center is the official Sports Medicine Provider and Official Medical Partner of the Boston Cannons

 Head Athletic Trainer

-For the past four years, he has traveled to South Africa leading a group of 30 Northeastern students and teaching two classes while overseas for 31 days.
-Prior to working at Northeastern and with the Cannons, Adam worked as an athletic trainer with the Houston Astros Baseball Organization for three years and in 2004-2005, he worked as a lecturer and athletic trainer at Merrimack College, covering field hockey, men’s basketball, and baseball.
+For the past five years, he has traveled to South Africa leading a group of 30 Northeastern students and teaching two classes while overseas for 31 days.
+Prior to working with the Cannons, Adam worked as an athletic trainer with the Houston Astros Baseball Organization for three years and in 2004-2005, he worked as a lecturer and athletic trainer at Merrimack College, covering field hockey, men’s basketball, and baseball.
 Thomas received his undergraduate degree in Athletic Training from Northeastern, completed a master’s degree from Western Michigan University, and completed his doctorate in Physical Therapy from Northeastern University.

 Global Director of Sports Performance & Coaching